michbeck100/pimatic-hap/README.md

 Apart from the standard devices pimatic-hap supports also devices from third party plugins.
-Currently this applies just to the [pimatic-led-light](https://github.com/philip1986/pimatic-led-light) plugin, but there is more to come.
+Currently this applies to
+* [pimatic-led-light](https://github.com/philip1986/pimatic-led-light) - A pimatic plugin for LED lights resp.
+LED-Stripes
+* [pimatic-hue-zll](https://github.com/markbergsma/pimatic-hue-zll) - Integration of Pimatic with (Zigbee Light Link based) Philips Hue networks, using the Philips Hue (bridge) API.

 If you are the developer of a pimatic plugin that defines a new device class, that fits into the HomeKit world, just create a [feature request](https://github.com/michbeck100/pimatic-hap/issues/new).

 #### Installation